Miltonly/Streets/Paupst Place

 Schools and catchment

-Public elementary catchment falls to Sam Sherratt Public School, a five-minute drive; Catholic students attend St. Scholastica Catholic Elementary, which is walkable from Paupst Place itself.
-Older students draw to Craig Kielburger Secondary School for the public board, a two-minute drive, or St. Francis Xavier Catholic Secondary, five minutes away.
-The proximity to both elementary and secondary schools within a short drive makes this street a practical fit for families with children across multiple age groups.
+Public elementary students draw to Sam Sherratt Public School, a five-minute drive; Catholic elementary students attend St. Scholastica Catholic Elementary School, which is walkable from the street itself.
+Secondary catchment splits between Craig Kielburger Secondary School for the public board and St. Francis Xavier Catholic Secondary School, both within a five-minute drive.
+The proximity to multiple elementary options gives families flexibility depending on board preference.

 Who this street suits